Newman-Janis Algorithm from Taub-NUT Instantons

+A previously \textit{known fact} is that any number of Taub-NUT instantons of the same chirality can be superposed together to yield a multi-centered exact solution \cite{hawking1977gravitational,Gibbons:1978tef}.
+The \textit{new fact} we prove is that SD and ASD Taub-NUT instantons can be superposed to give a two-centered exact solution: opposite chiralities.
+Remarkably, this two-centered solution is nothing other than the Kerr solution.

+\skip \paragraph{Factorization of Kerr} As an introduction, we begin with an innocuous mathematical fact about a quartic polynomial.
+Consider the zero locus

-However, intriguingly, this ring singularity can also appear as a set of \textit{two disjoint points}.
-If we allow $x,y,z$ in \eqref{eq:variety} to take complex values, we obtain a complex-geometrical object \footnote{ complex algebraic variety \trick. } in the affine space $\mathbb{C}^3$.
-The ring singularity is now the slice of this object by the real section $x,y,z \in \mathbb{R}$.
-On the other hand, consider the slice $x,y,z \in i\mathbb{R}$.
-By Wick-rotating $x,y,z$ in \eqref{eq:variety}, we find
+where $a$ is a constant. \eqref{eq:variety} describes a \textit{ring} of radius $a$ in the three-dimensional space $(x,y,z) \in \R^3$.
+Intriguingly, this ring can also appear as a set of \textit{two disjoint points}.
+Suppose we allow $x,y,z$ in \eqref{eq:variety} to take complex values so that we obtain a complex algebraic variety in the affine space $\mathbb{C}^3$.
+Then the ring is the slice of this variety by the real section $x,y,z \in \mathbb{R}$.
+However, consider the slice $x,y,z \in i\hem\mathbb{R}$.
+Wick-rotating $x,y,z$ in \eqref{eq:variety} gives